gnome-terminator/docs/source/preferences.rst

     Our profiles names are in the sidebar to the left.

+  **Profile ID**

+    Ummm...
+OK, I have no idea what GNOME Terminal uses this for.

   **Show menubar by default in new terminals**

     Terminator doesn't use a traditional menu bar.
+This has been removed in new versions of GNOME Terminal.

   **Terminal bell**